Last Updated on January 4, 2022

 When it comes to buying a used RV you have two choices.
 You can look at a dealership or attempt to buy from an individual.
-Dealerships, of course, will be more expensive.
-Even if you plan to buy from a private party, a visit to your local dealership will give you a good idea of the amenities available for Class B motorhomes.
+Dealerships, of course, are more expensive, but they also offer warranties, an option that most private sellers don’t.

-Tips for buying from a private party
+Tips for Buying from a Private Party

 For personal sales, the best places to search are near retirement communities or where lots of retired people live.
 Your perfect seller is retired couples or a single person who have traveled for a while and for some reason they are ready to settle down and they will sell their used RV.
 These are the best people to buy from.

-Tips for buying at a dealership
+Tips for Buying at a Dealership

 If you purchase from a dealership, be ready to haggle over the price.
 Generally, you should be able to talk them down at least 10% of the asking price or be ready to walk away.
 Either way, do not allow yourself to be pressured into purchasing something you do not really want.
 You might think the dealer is your friend but he is there to complete a sale.
 Don’t forget that.

-What kinds of RVs are good to buy?
+What Kinds of RVs are Good to Buy?

 Ideally, you should not purchase an RV that is more than a decade old or has over 80000 miles.
-It should also have a good curbappeal.
+It should also have a good curb appeal.
 You want to get a motorhome that you enjoy today but will be able to sell for a good price in the future.

 You should always perform a complete inspection; see my complete checklist before you buy.
-It should be clean with a clean title and from a well-known manufacturer, such as Winnebago, Fleetwood, Pleasureway, Lesiure or similar good brands.
+It should be clean with a clean title and from a well-known manufacturer, such as Winnebago, Fleetwood, Pleasureway, Leisure, or similar good brands.

 Utilize the advanced search tool on eBay to find out what comparable RVs have sold for.
 Remember, this is a more important number than the asking prices, which are almost always inflated.

 Check Craigslist as well.
 Searchtempest.com is the best way to view multiple listings across the country on one platform.
-Probably you already know of RVtrader but most prices I saw on there was too high.
+Probably you already know of RVtrader but most prices I saw on there were too high.
 The NADA sometimes gives you an inflated price.